Skip to content

 Inline admonitions

-• !!! verified "..." — wraps a specific empirical claim with its evidence.
-Green.
-Use when a sentence would otherwise feel unsourced.
+• !!! verified "..." — wraps a specific empirical claim with evidence (green).

-• !!! gap "..." — wraps a known empirical unknown.
-Red.
-Halts any downstream decision that would require the missing data.
+• !!! gap "..." — wraps a known empirical unknown (red).
+Halts dependent decisions.

-• !!! superseded "..." — wraps a claim that has been replaced, pointing at the replacement.
-Grey.
+• !!! superseded "..." — claim replaced, points at replacement (grey).

 The hard rule

-Current state (session 10, post S2.A + S2.B + S2.C)
+Current state (session 10, post S2.A + S2.B + S2.C — historical)

 Stage S1 (A, B, C, D) has landed. devicectl list devices returns the virtual iPhone end-to-end on the very first call after a fresh CoreDeviceService launch.
 Xcode's Devices window shows the device row with an honest Pair button and the state=connected (no DDI) label CDS produces on its own when we stop lying about device state.
 The L2 bridge + VM-local pymobiledevice3 tunneld + CDS inject chain is documented in architecture-connection.md.